Cuesta College, San Luis Obispo, CA

 Describe what you understand from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically demonstrate your level of understanding.

-"I didn't find anything particularly confusing about the material, I just would like to see some problems worked out in class."If there are two more more electric forces acting on the same point charge, the point charge will experience:
+"I don't understand certain variables.
+Depending on what's given, sometimes I input the wrong info into the formula."If there are two more more electric forces acting on the same point charge, the point charge will experience:

 Explain the difference between units for electric force, F, and the electric field, E.

-"A source charge creates an electric field whereas an Electric field exerts the force on the test charge."
+"The source charge is what is exerting an electric force upon the test charge."

 (Only correct responses shown.)